 (in which I talk very frankly about loss and grief; please don’t read on if things in your life mean that this would upset you)

-You reach the age where, if you were counting the years on your fingers, you’d be almost up to eight thumbs, and life is good.
+You reach the age where your fingers and thumbs twice over aren’t enough to count it, and life is good.
 You are contented enough to muddle through your days in a blur of routine and happiness and low-grade chuntering, you know who you are (mostly), you know where you want to be going (sort of), you know how lucky you are (always) in the same way that you know that the earth is round.

 And then one day, driving, your phone rings.
 Your little boy answers for you.
 It’s Grandma, he says.
 Can you ring her back when you stop driving, he says.
 Her voice sounds funny, he says.
 And you drive on, with ash on your tongue and your hands slipping on the steering wheel, knowing that something is about to change forever.